murthy-varuns/ABP-Chatbot/README.md

 # ABP-Chatbot
-Fun project to create an ABP offered as chatbot-as-a-service (CaaS)
+Fun project to create an Administrative Business Partner (ABP) offered as chatbot-as-a-service (CaaS)